 The Beginnings of Alkyd Oil Paint

-Typically, alkyd paint used for the home or for industrial finishes consists of the oil-modified polyester to form the coating film.
-A solvent such as mineral spirits was commonly used to help with flow and leveling in application.
+Today, alkyd paint consists of oil-modified polyester that forms the film coating combined with a solvent, such as mineral spirits, to help with flow and leveling when applying the paint.
 Metal naphthenates are used to catalyze the drying reaction.
-Various pigments are used to provide hiding power and color development for the surface being painted.
+Various pigments are used to provide hiding power and color development on the painted surface.

 Alkyd Started in the 1930’s

-Although they are called oil-based, many times they are not based on oil, as the name implies.
-More directly alkyds, or alkyd resins, come from a complex network of polyesters that are the results of development work started in the 1920’s by General Electric to coat over the windings of the electrical motors.
+Although they are called oil-based, many times these paints are not based on oil.
+More directly alkyds, or alkyd resins, come from a complex network of polyesters that are the result of development work started in the 1920’s by General Electric to coat over the windings of electrical motors.
 This became a staple for the paint industry.
 These resins are the combinations of dicarboxylic acids or their anhydrides and polyfunctional alcohols, from where the name originates.
 Alkyd is the chemical abbreviation for alcohol (alkyl).

 The Origin of Resin